srImathE satakOpAya nama:

 - udai – having.
 Having such adhvEsham, Abimukhyam itself is considered as a great trait.
 This is the greatest wealth – emperumAn considers such persons who engage in bhagavath vishayam in this world to be greater than nithyasUris.
-He takes on their responsibilities as his own burden. srI vibhishaNAzhwAn was glorified as anthariksha gathas srImAn (the most wealth person who has started his airborne journey towards srI rAma) after giving up the wealth of lankA. iLaiya perumAL (srI lakshmaNa) was glorified as “lakshmaNO lakshmI sampanna:” (lakshmaNa who has abundance of kainkarya srI).
+He takes on their responsibilities as his own burden. srI vibhishaNAzhwAn was glorified as anthariksha gathas srImAn (the most wealthy person who has started his airborne journey towards srI rAma) after giving up the wealth of lankA. iLaiya perumAL (srI lakshmaNa) was glorified as “lakshmaNO lakshmI sampanna:” (lakshmaNa who has abundance of kainkarya srI).

 - eLiyavan – he presents himself completely under their control.
-When arjuna asked krishNa why you are attached to your devotees even though I have heard about you as “param brahma param dhAma…” (supreme brahmam, the supreme abode, etc)?. kaNNan emperumAn replies “this is natural for me”.
+When arjuna asked krishNa “Why you are attached to your devotees even though I have heard about you as “param brahma param dhAma…” (supreme brahmam, the supreme abode, etc)?” kaNNan emperumAn replies “This is natural for me”.
 Unlike princes who give some commitments during difficult times to others but will take back their commitment when they become princely again, bhagavAn always shows his simplicity towards his devotees – he would even go as a messenger for them.

 - malarmagaL virumbum – His supremacy and simplicity are due to his connection with srI mahAlakshmi.

 - maththuRu kadai veNNey – AzhwAr further explains the simplicity which was highlighted in the beginning of the pAsuram.
-Its the same valiant bhagavAn with great shoulders which churned the milk ocean – now being caught for butter theft in this cow-herd community. “kadai veNNey” indicates past, present and future tenses. piLLAn explains that when the curd is being churned (even before butter fully forms), kaNNan emperumAn grabs it and eats it just like a hungry person would even grad half-boiled rice.
+Its the same valiant bhagavAn with great shoulders which churned the milk ocean – now being caught for stealing butter in this cow-herd community. “kadai veNNey” indicates past, present and future tenses. piLLAn explains that when the curd is being churned (even before butter fully forms), kaNNan emperumAn grabs it and eats it just like a hungry person would even grab half-boiled rice.

 - uravidai AppuNdu – bound in the chest area.
 He was bound where srI mahAlakshmi resides.
 Or it can also be said as “the one who is majestic like bull is bound now”.
 It can also be considered as “udharam” being said as “uram” – udharam means waist as one of his names is dhAmOdharan (one who is bound by rope in the waist area).
 When caught stealing butter, yasOdhA mAtha binds him with the mortar and threatens him “if capable you can release yourself”.